ssplugin/ss-entry-importer/README.md

 ## Requirements

-This plugin requires Craft CMS 3.0.0-beta.23 or later.
+This plugin requires Craft CMS 4 or later and PHP 8 version.

 ## Installation